Ancient Roots, Modern Holidays for Kids - New Years, Different Dates for Different Cultures Illustration

 Celebration of each new year is probably one of the oldest holidays known to man.
 New Year wasn't always celebrated on the first of January.
 That's a relatively new trend, and even today is only true for some religions and cultures.
 Chinese New Year is celebrated on a different date each year.
 Rosh Hashanah, the Jewish New Year, is celebrated in September.
 India's new year, Diwali, is celebrated in October.
 Over 4,000 years ago, the ancient Babylonians celebrated the new year in March, with feasting and parties outdoors.

-Today, in Persia, people might still go on a picnic because in Iran (also called Persia) the New Year is celebrated on the first day of spring, and is a great deal of fun.
+Today, in Persia, people might go on a picnic because in Iran (also called Persia) the New Year is still celebrated on the first day of spring, and is a great deal of fun.
 Haji Firuz, in a red hat and coat, plays his little drum and sings songs.
 The food is terrific.
 The mood wonderful!
 Persian New year is a 13 day good time, with a great deal of history and charm.

-Some of the New Year's traditions we enjoy today have been around for quite a while!
 It was the ancient Greeks, over 2,000 years ago, who started the tradition of honoring the first baby born in each new year.
-The New Year, whenever it occurs, is celebrated as a time of rebirth, a chance to sweep out the old and to start anew.

 For teachers and students: